evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_53_4MATICplus_SUV/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-The optional has a panoramic roof.
-You can open the panoramic roof and have the possibility to block the light with a curtain.
+As an option, you can order this model with a panoramic roof.
+The glass has two panels.
+One over the first and the second rows, and occupants can open the front part.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+Both glass panels have an electric curtain that occupants can use to protect against the sun.

 <figur>